 We offer supported, temporary and emergency housing options to women and families.
-Contact our Director of Housing at (867) 873-5760 for more information or an application form.
+Contact our Housing Office

 Specialized Programs for transitional housing clients:

 Safe Housing for Women

 Lynn's Place is for women who need safe housing after leaving a violent relationship, or who are ready to find stability in a safe environment.
 It contains 18 suites on three floors.
 Rent is affordable, using CMHC affordability guidelines.
 The building is formally known as Lynn Brooks’ Safe Place for Women and is also called Hoti Etsanda Ko, in the Weledeh dialect of the Tlicho language, meaning healthy living place.
 Applicants are assessed for need and willingness to engage in the programming offered at the safe housing building.
 Tenants are welcome to stay for up to three years.
 The women’s safe housing building is not an emergency shelter.
 Those in immediate danger should contact YWCA NWT Alison McAteer Family Violence shelter at 867-873-8257 or the RCMP.